italoosorio/SilkBuilder-Doc/tags/README.md

 The SilkBuilder Documentation

-This documentation describes the use of SilkBuilder to develop web applications.
+This documentation describes the use of SilkBuilder Tags to develop web applications.

 ## Topics: